 Study Site

-Round bald is in the Roan Mountain Massif of the Unaka Mountain range of the Southern Appalachian Mountains, between Carver’s Gap and Engine Gap.
+Round Bald is in the Roan Mountain Massif of the Unaka Mountain range of the Southern Appalachian Mountains, between Carver’s Gap and Engine Gap.
 The Appalachian Trail (AT) bisects the study site into the north and south sides of the trail.
-The site itself is spread across Pisgah National Forest in North Carolina and Cherokee National Forest in Tennessee, at approximately 36.1065077° N and -82.1104007° W. Round bald is considered a grass bald subtype dominated by Danthonia and Carex species with encroaching patches of Rubus species (NCNHP n.d.).
+The site itself is spread across Pisgah National Forest in North Carolina and Cherokee National Forest in Tennessee, at approximately 36.1065077° N and -82.1104007° W. Round Bald is considered a grass bald subtype dominated by Danthonia sp. and Carex sp. with encroaching patches of Rubus sp.
+(NCNHP n.d.).
 The site is mesic due to high rainfall, frequent fog, and low temperatures.
 The site is also exposed to drying winds.
-In 2020, Stokes and Horton (2022) surveyed the balds of Carver’s Gap using methods from Hamel and Somers (1990) and Murdock (1986) to assess the effects of 30 years of management by mowing.
+In 2020, Stokes and Horton (2022) surveyed the balds of Carver’s Gap using methods from Hamel and Somers (1990) to assess the effects of 30 years of management by mowing.
 The first four transects used in this study are identified in Figure 1.
 They detailed the vegetation composition of the balds according to vegetation genera, details of which will be described below.
 In February 2022, a low-intensity ground fire burned roughly 9.7 hectares of aboveground vegetation and was quickly extinguished before it could spread further.
 The site has otherwise not been burned for several decades (Murdock 1986).
-This provided an opportunity to examine the changes in vegetation composition following low-intensity ground fire over the following season in June of 2022.
+This fire provided an opportunity to examine the changes in vegetation composition following low-intensity ground fire over the following season in June of 2022.

 Field Methods

 This study was a repeat survey following the survey conducted by Stokes and Horton (2022) in 2020.
-They surveyed Round bald, Grassy Ridge bald, and Jane bald across 12 transects with 226 total plots.
+They surveyed Round Bald, Grassy Ridge Bald, and Jane Bald across 12 transects with 226 total plots.
 In their study they determined the percent cover of vegetation using a 1 x 0.5 m^2 PVC quadrat divided into 50 equal sized squares.
 They measured 1 x 1 m^2 plots starting with the northern half of each plot, followed by the southern half.
 They assigned each square a dominant type of vegetation to a total of 100% per plot.
 Vegetation composition focused on a few dominant species (e.g., Rubus and Rhododendron) and main functional types (e.g., grass, sedge, fern, etc.).
 In this study I sampled the first four transects established by Stokes and Horton (2022).
 I quantified vegetation to genera by functional types; Rubus, Vaccinium, Rhododenron, forb, grass, sedge, moss, rock, or bare ground.
 These were determined to be the dominant vegetation and main functional species by USFS botanist Gary Kauffman as a method to efficiently survey the balds.
 I measured the percent coverage of vegetation using a 1-m^2 PVC quadrat divided into 100 equal sized squares.
 Each square was visually assigned by dominant vegetation genera to equal 100% coverage per plot of aboveground vegetation up to 1-meter in height.
 A total of 226 plots along 12 transects were sampled in 2020, of these, 52 plots - along the first four transects were in the February 2022 fire - and another 47 plots - along the same transects - were unburned (Figure 1).

 Soil Seed Bank